oscdoctest/Qi-Docs/docs/Qi_Types_API.rst

 ***********************

-``Get or Create Type``
+``Create Type``
 -------------

 Creates the specified type.
-If a type with a matching identifier exists, the existing type is compared with the type in the content.
-If the types are identical, the type is returned.
-If the types do not match, the Found (302) error is returned.
+If a type with a matching identifier already exists, Qi compares the existing type with the type that was sent.
+If the types are identical, a ``Found`` (302) error is returned with the Location header set to the URI where the type may be retrieved using a Get function.
+If the types do not match, a ``Conflict`` (409) error is returned.

-If no matching identifier exists, the specified type is created.
+For a matching type (``Found``), clients that are capable of performing a redirect including the authorization header can automatically redirect to retrieve the type.
+However, most clients, including the .NET HttpClient, consider redirecting with the authorization token to be a security vulnerability.

+When a client performs a redirect, the authorization header is stripped.
+Qi cannot authorize the request and returns ``Unauthorized`` (401).
+For this reason, it is recommended that you disable automatic redirect for clients that include the authorization token.

 **Request**